 - (a) For requests to correct, if a business cannot verify the identity of the requestor pursuant to the regulations set forth in Article 5, the business may deny the request to correct.
 The business shall inform the requestor that their identity cannot be verified. - (b) In determining the accuracy of the personal information that is the subject of a consumer's request to correct, the business shall consider the totality of the circumstances relating to the contested personal information.
-A business may deny a consumer's request to correct if it determines that the contested personal information is more likely than not accurate based on the totality of the circumstances.

-- (1) Considering the totality of the circumstances includes, but is not limited to, considering: - (A) The nature of the personal information (e.g., whether it is objective, subjective, unstructured, sensitive, etc.). - (B) How the business obtained the contested information. - (C) Documentation relating to the accuracy of the information whether provided by the consumer, the business, or another source.
-Requirements regarding documentation are set forth in subsection (d). - (2) If the business is not the source of the personal information and has no documentation to in support of the accuracy of the information, the consumer's assertion of inaccuracy may be sufficient to establish that the personal information is inaccurate. - (c) A business that complies with a consumer's request to correct shall correct the personal information at issue on its existing systems and implement measures to ensure that the information remains corrected.
-The business shall also instruct all service providers and contractors that maintain the personal information at issue pursuant to their written contract with in the course of providing services to the business to make the necessary corrections in their respective systems.
-Service providers and contractors shall comply with the business's instructions to correct the personal information or enable the business to make the corrections and shall also ensure that the information remains corrected.
-Illustrative examples follow.
-If a business, service provider, or contractor stores any personal information that is the subject of the request to correct on archived or backup systems, it may delay compliance with the consumer's request to correct, with respect to data stored on the archived or backup system, until the archived or backup system relating to that data is restored to an active system or is next accessed or used. - (1) Business L maintains personal information about consumers that it receives from data brokers on a regular basis.
-Business L generally refreshes the personal information it maintains about consumers whenever it receives an update from a data broker.
-Business L receives a request to correct from a consumer and determines that the information is inaccurate.
-To comply with the consumer's request, Business L corrects the inaccurate information in its system and ensures that the corrected personal information is not overridden by inaccurate personal information subsequently received from the data broker. - (2) Business M stores personal information about consumers on archived or backup systems.
-Business M receives a request to correct from a consumer, determines that the information is inaccurate, and makes the necessary corrections within its active system.
-Business M delays compliance with the consumer's request to correct with respect to data stored on the archived or backup system until the archived or backup system relating to the personal information at issue is restored to an active system or next accessed or used for a sale, disclosure, or commercial purpose.
+A business may deny a consumer's request to correct if it determines that the contested personal information is more likely than not accurate based on the totality of the circumstances. - (1) Considering the totality of the circumstances includes, but is not limited to, considering: - (A) The nature of the personal information (e.g., whether it is objective, subjective, unstructured, sensitive, etc.). - (B) How the business obtained the contested information. - (C) Documentation relating to the accuracy of the information whether provided by the consumer, the business, or another source.
+Requirements regarding documentation are set forth in subsection (d). - (2) If the business is not the source of the personal information and has no documentation in support of the accuracy of the information, the consumer's assertion of inaccuracy may be sufficient to establish that the personal information is inaccurate. - (c) A business that complies with a consumer's request to correct shall correct the personal information at issue on its existing systems.
+The business shall also instruct all service providers and contractors that maintain the personal information at issue pursuant to their written contract with the business to make the necessary corrections in their respective systems.
+Service providers and contractors shall comply with the business's instructions to correct the personal information or enable the business to make the corrections.
+If a business, service provider, or contractor stores any personal information that is the subject of the request to correct on archived or backup systems, it may delay compliance with the consumer's request to correct, with respect to data stored on the archived or backup system, until the archived or backup system relating to that data is restored to an active system or is next accessed or used. - (d) Documentation.